philzy127/SupportCandy/supportcandy/readme.txt

 18. Report - Rating (Premium)

 == Changelog ==

+= 3.4.1 (October 08, 2025) =
+Fix: Translations not loading.

+= 3.4.0 (October 08, 2025) =
+New: Added database indexing to improve performance.
+Fix: Improved error handling when using an already registered email address during registration.

 = 3.3.9 (September 24, 2025) =
 Fix: User registration and Open ticket features are not working